datahub-project/datahub/metadata-ingestion/docs/dev_guides/stateful.md

   config:
     server: 'http://localhost:8080'
 ```

+## Adding Stateful Ingestion Capability to New Sources (Developer Guide)
+See [this documentation](./add_stateful_ingestion_to_source.md) for more details on how to add stateful ingestion
+capability to new sources for the use-cases supported by datahub.

 ## The Checkpointing Ingestion State Provider (Developer Guide)
 The ingestion checkpointing state provider is responsible for saving and retrieving the ingestion checkpoint state associated with the ingestion runs